AppWerft/TitaniumAndroidModuleDevelopment/03-TiPayPal.md

 		Context context = TiApplication.getInstance().getApplicationContext();
 ```
 An intent is a component for communication between components like activiteis or services.
 In this case for calling the billing activity.
+This is all stuff from PayPal, depending of switch futurePay we send different.
 ```java

 		Intent intent = new Intent(context, PaymentActivity.class);